petele/web-features/index.md

 ## Learn more

-To learn more about the background of Baseline, its goals, audience, and more, see [here](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md).
+To learn more about the background of Baseline, its goals, audience, and more, see the [full Baseline definition](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md).